bleaktwig/yuadrem-wiki/docs/religion/index.md

 * [**Olag**](illuminants/olag.md) is the god of craftsmanship and conquest.
 They were the first of the illuminants, and the god-suzerain of the Seven Protectorates of the Sea<!-- TODO.
 Link. -->.
 They were an Et-born who ascended by Vahan's will in 195 A.S. and died in 621 A.S..

-* **Rerisi**, or sometimes known as Zuleija, is the god of discipline and protection.
+* **Rerisi**, or sometimes known as Zuleija, is the goddess of discipline and protection.
 She was a treb gat who fought back against the beasts of the Sylvan Canyon<!-- TODO.
 Link. -->, allowing for the establishment of the city-states of Viphoger<!-- TODO.
 Link. -->.
 She was ascended by Vahan for her strength, and is depicted with weapons and armor made of heavy stone.
 She soared to the heavens after her death, and is now the furthest astral body from Darhoc.

 * **Sakris** is the god of fun and wine.
 As a mortal, he was the most devoted slave to the prince-merchant Hak of Ushpavam<!-- NOTE.
 Link. -->.
 Ascended by Matevos, he is often depicted dutifully attending to guests at a party, even as a god.